sensedeep/onetable-cli/README.md

 migrate outstanding
 ```

 Reset the database to the latest migration.
-This will erase the database and apply the `latest.js` migration.
+This should the database and apply the `latest.js` migration.
 The purpose of the `latest` migration is to have one migration that can quickly create a new database with the latest schema without having to apply all historical migrations.

 ```sh
 migrate reset